Dr. Anu Bajaj FAQs

 What is recovery like after Moxi?

 Recovery is usually quick compared with more aggressive laser treatments.
 Many patients can return to work or social activities within about a day, depending on how their skin responds.
+Patients will need to avoid sun exposure and use sunscreen before and after a treatment.

 How can I prepare for Sciton Moxi and BBL treatment?